Location and Travel

 The primary location for LDCX 2018 will be the Koret-Taube Conference Center (366 Galvez Street) in the center of the Stanford University campus.
 Additional sessions and social events will be held at other venues including Lathrop Library (518 Memorial Way), Green Library (557 Escondido Mall), and MacArthur Park (27 University Ave, Palo Alto).

 LDCX 2018 does not have a designated room block at any of the area hotels, although we have a number of recommendations available below.
 Additionaly, attendees are encouraged to coordinate on sharing hotel rooms, or apartment or house rentals.

 Comparatively affordable, nearby hotels that we frequently recommend for conference visitors include Cardinal Hotel, Best Western Riviera, Stanford Inn, and Stanford Terrace Inn.
 On campus, other popular options include the Schwab Residential Center and Stanford Guest House.
-The Stanford Visitor Center also provides a list of local hotels, and a second community-sourced list of area hotels contributed by the Hydra Project is also available.
+The Stanford Visitor Center also provides a list of local hotels, and a second community-sourced list of area hotels contributed by the Samvera Project is also available.

 Additional options may be found in either direction along El Camino Real, though this may put you outside of walking distance.
 Please consult the system map for the free Stanford University shuttle.